 Dryathlon raises money for Cancer Research UK

-Running side-by-side with Dry January is Cancer Research UK's Dryathlon campaign, which encourages its "dryathletes" to get sponsored to give up alcohol in January.
+Running side-by-side with Dry January is Cancer Research UK's Dryathlon campaign, which encourages its "dryathletes" to get sponsored to give up alcohol.

 More than £4 million was raised for the campaign in its debut year in 2013 when 35,000 people took part.